 If you are wanting to cancel just one ticket in your booking or if you have any trouble with the process of managing your booking, then please email our Church Life Team at firstname.lastname@example.org and they can cancel an individual ticket or your order for you.
 Please specify which tickets in your order you would like to cancel.

-If you don’t have a device to book the tickets online, you can contact our church office for a hand.
-You can book tickets through our church office after 11am on a Tuesday.
-To do this please call 07 3291 5900.
+If you don’t have a device to book the tickets online, you can contact our church office for a hand on 07 3291 5900.
 Please note that you cannot book tickets over the phone on Saturdays, Sundays or during the evenings because our office is closed.

 Once you’ve registered, Eventbrite automatically emails you a PDF ticket.
 There is one page per person and each QR code is unique to that person.
-Please print all tickets or have them ready on your phone to present at check in.
+Please print all tickets or have them ready on your phone to present when you arrive at church.
 If you have not received an email of the ticket, please check your junk mail folders.
 If it is not there, then you may not have completed your registration.
 In this case, please complete the ticket booking form online.

 As long as they are dropping you off and not coming inside, then they do not need a ticket.

-If you arrive without a ticket, we’ll direct you to our help desk where a friendly team member will help you out as best they can depending on the capacity remaining in our spaces.
+For some campuses, you’ll need a free ticket to come to church so we can comply with government regulations.
+See the links above with more information specific to your campus.
+If your campus requires ticketing and you arrive without a ticket, we’ll direct you to our help desk where a friendly team member will help you out as best they can depending on the capacity remaining in our spaces.
 We encourage you not to arrive at your campus without pre-booking a ticket.

 If there are no spaces available for your child’s age group area, you can register them for a main auditorium ticket and they can join you for the service.